visgl/luma.gl/dev-docs/RFCs/v8.0/luma-refactor.md

 - 14 separate modules with no clear sense of how they're meant to interoperate
 - 201 exported classes and functions, again without a clear sense of their relationships
 - A large code base. ~733kB of source files (compare to, e.g. three.js, a full 3D engine, at ~1.2MB)
-- Several unfinished or unused parts of the API that make it hard to tell which parts are reliable
+- Several unfinished or unused APIs that make it hard to tell what's reliable
 - Documentation is sprawling and not focused on the API.
 Examples demonstrate random scenes rather than API features.

 Clearly defining luma.gl's goals as a framework, and structuring the codebase and documentation around those goals, would benefit it in the following ways:
 - Reduce its complexity and associated maintenance costs
-- Reduce the weight it imposes on applications that use
+- Reduce the weight it imposes on applications that use it
 - Make the value proposition it's making clear to potential users
 - Simplify adoption